denten-books/plain-text/plain-text.md

 reader and text.
 "If excessive stress on content provokes the arrogance of interpretation, more extended and more thorough descriptions of form would silence," she writes.
-"The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form [@sontag 8-9].
+"The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form [@sontag_against_1966, 8-9].
 In yet an earlier revolt at the turn of the 20th century, Russian and Italian formalists strove to break with Hegelian normative aesthetics by wedding literary criticism with descriptive linguistics.
 In art, instead of inward symbols, they saw outward-pointing "devices" like rhyme and meter.
 In this vein the Italian futurist Filippo Marinetti wrote about the "grotesque funeral" of romantic notions of beauty, and the rise of a new "geometric and mechanical splendor."
-His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations [@marinetti]."[^ln11-marinetti] In an inversion of Hegelian humanism, form took on a spiritual function for the Russian formalists.
+His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations [@marinetti_marinetti:_1972, ???]."[^ln11-marinetti] In an inversion of Hegelian humanism, form took on a spiritual function for the Russian formalists.
 Art cannot be reduced to "thinking in symbols," wrote Viktor Shklovsky in 1917.
 Words "die" and become invisible to us in frequent use.
 Everyday prose in that sense is transparent language, no longer capable of evoking wonder.
-Truly vital art can counteract that death by "resurrecting the word" in "making the form difficult."
-The study of poetic language (not necessarily poetry) therefore pays attention to the devices that aid in that renewal [@shklovsky, @echenbaum, @jakobson].
+Truly vital art can counteract that death by "resurrecting the word" in "making the form difficult [@shklovsky_hod_1923, ???]."
+The study of poetic language (not necessarily poetry) therefore pays attention to the devices that aid in that renewal.
 In other words, for formalists what we say is less important than how we say it.
 Or, at the very least, the two are intimately related.

 [^ln11-descartes]: It is difficult to resist quoting from Descartes' *Meditations on First Philosophy* when discussing idealism.
 He writes: "Let us